MicrosoftDocs/windows-ai-docs/docs/overview.md

 ## Windows AI Fabric and Windows AI Library

-The **Windows AI Fabric** introduces new ways of interacting with the operating system that utilize AI, such as Phi Silica, the Small Language Model (SLM) created by Microsoft Research that is able to offer many of the same capabilities found in Large Language Models (LLMs), but more compact and efficient so that it can run locally on Windows.
+**Windows AI Fabric** introduces new ways of interacting with the operating system that utilize AI, such as Phi Silica, the Small Language Model (SLM) created by Microsoft Research that is able to offer many of the same capabilities found in Large Language Models (LLMs), but more compact and efficient so that it can run locally on Windows.

-Innovations that use AI to improve and redefine the search experience on Windows (using Windows Semantic Index), powers new experiences, like Recall, to help you retrieve your past activities and continue where you left off, or the semantic search in File Explorer, which helps to speed up your ability to find what you’re looking for based on entering whatever clues you remember.
+There are new innovations that use AI to improve and redefine the Windows search experience as well.
+Using a "Semantic Index", Windows now offers AI-assisted discovery to power **Recall**, an API that helps Windows users retrieve past activities and continue where they left off, as well as an AI-assisted search in File Explorer to help speed up your ability to find the files you’re looking for based on entering whatever clues you remember.

 While some AI innovations are baked right into using Windows, others are available for App Developers to integrate into their app features.
 These new ways of integrating AI in your app form the **Windows AI Library**, a list of ready-to-use AI-backed features and APIs, including: